Brooklyn Mirage Bankruptcy: When the Trustee Gets Paid First

 source: U.S. Bankruptcy Court, District of Delaware.
 Case 25-11446-MFW Doc 575 Filed 02/06/26

-Lender Control and Asset Flip
+Lender Control and Asset Transfers

 The Judge's Threshold